lynn0702/Torchlite/torchlite.md

 Whatever you do, have fun—and always check for traps.

-*TorchLite* evolved from *Cortex Lite*, a simple roleplaying game compatible with the Cortex Prime roleplaying game. *Cortex Lite* is available for free at <http://lite.xine.ink>.
+*TorchLite* evolved from *Cortex Lite*, a simple roleplaying game compatible with the Cortex Prime roleplaying game. *Cortex Lite* is available for free on [itch.io](http://lite.xine.ink).

 ### Your World